Patagonia Rolls Out First-Ever Wetsuit Recyclability Program + Freshly Designed Yulex Steamer

 Oh, and if your wetsuit rips, Patagonia will repair it for free out of their Ventura shop.
 Forever.

-Over a year out from Yvon Chouinard donating his $3 billion dollar fortune to benefit the planet, Patagonia’s brilliant values clearly continue to shine.
+Over a year out from Yvon Chouinard donating his $3 billion dollar fortune to benefit the planet, Patagonia’s values continue to shine.
 They’ve recently put pressure on fossil fuel investors, advocated for numerous bits of progressive climate legislation, and donated millions of dollars to countries around the world.

 It’s no surprise then, that they continue to be a beacon of thoughtful innovation when it comes to staying warm in the surf.